-The best thing to do first is grab a nasal cannula if one is readily available.
+One of the simplest and often the quickest solution is to grab a nasal cannula if one is readily available.
 It is a long tube that on one end connects to an oxygen tank, or in many hospital settings, a flowmeter connected to the wall.
 The other end connects to the patient's nostrils giving them oxygen.

 There will be two little prongs right next to each other.
 One of them fits in each nostril.
 The best way to keep the nasal cannula in place is to wrap the tubing behind each ear and tighten it under their chin until it is snug.
 It will seem difficult at first but with practice, you will be able to put in a nasal cannula in no time.

 The amount of oxygen going through the tubing and into the patient's nostrils is measured in liters per minute or LPM.
 The standard starting point for most patients is two liters.
 If a patient's oxygen saturation percentage is in the 80s, starting with this amount is usually just fine.

 If the percentage doesn't start to increase within a few minutes, the LPM should be raised, but no higher than 6 liters.
 Any higher with nasal cannulas will not do any good because 6 L is the highest amount that they are capable of outputting.

 Make sure it stays in their nose.
 I've lost count how many times a patient appears to have their oxygen on, but with a closer look, I see that it's next to their nose or on on top of it.
 Keep looking closely especially if they keep it on for long periods of time.